johnteslade/azulejo/README.md

 # Azulejo

-This is a fork of https://github.com/plainas/azulejo (although the original source came via https://bitbucket.org/plainas/azulejo)
+This is a fork of https://github.com/plainas/azulejo (although the original source came via https://bitbucket.org/plainas/azulejo).

-Azulejo is a port (an attempt to) of [winsplit revolution](http://www.winsplit-revolution.com/)'s functionality to *nix desktop environments.
+Azulejo is a port (an attempt to) of [winsplit revolution](http://www.winsplit-revolution.com/)'s functionality to Unix desktop environments.
 Simply put, it resizes and moves windows using keyboard shortcuts.

 It has been tested on gnome2, xfce and openbox, but it should work on many others